 He walks past her, holding up an open hand to signal the receipt of her message.
 Soon he’s disappeared into the thick contrasts of the dense city street, leaving her alone.
 She buries her face in her hands.

 Approximately half an hour passes.
-The omnipresent hum of the city builds along with a peachy swelling in the eastern sky.
+The omnipresent hum of the city builds along with a peachy swell in the eastern sky.
 The birds in the tree of the tiny courtyard begin to chirp excitedly.

 With a solemn face Rebekah plods through one of the crumbling entrances and plops herself beside Brock.